 Tips for registering:

 - Ask the grant administrator, chief financial officer, or authorizing official of your organization to identify your DUNS number and to determine if your organization is registered with the SAM.
-If your organization does not know its DUNS Number, call Dun & Bradstreet at 1-866-705-5711 and follow the automated prompts to find this information.
-If your organization is not registered with the SAM, the organization can apply by phone (1-866-606-8220) or register online at http://www.sam.gov.
+If your organization does not know its DUNS Number, call Dun & Bradstreet at 1-866-705-5711 and follow the automated prompts to obtain this information.
+If your organization is not registered with SAM, apply by phone (1-866-606-8220) or register online at http://www.sam.gov.

 - Grants.gov currently supports associating only one DUNS number per credential.
 A future enhancement is planned to provide the ability to assign multiple DUNS numbers to a credential.

 - Registering with Grants.gov is a simple process.
-Guidance on this process is included in the tutorial, user guide and help section of this site.
-Just click on the Support tab for assistance.
+Guidance on this process is included in the tutorial, user guide and Help section of this site.
+Please click on the Applicant tab for further assistance.